FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/README.md

 This validation process is an auto evaluation process but it is assisted by FIWARE-ready IoT Devices Program reviewers (IoTReady@lists.fiware.org) who will review your tests logs and evaluate whether your device is connecting with the public instance correctly.

-Once you have successfully completed the FIWARE-ready IoT Devices Program, your device will be published on: [FIWARE Marketplace]​(http://marketplace.fiware.org​).
+Once you have successfully completed the FIWARE-ready IoT Devices Program, your device will be published on [FIWARE Marketplace](http://marketplace.fiware.org​).

-## FIWARE IOT
+## FIWARE IoT
 The FIWARE platform has two main components (software implementations):
 + [FIWARE Context Broker](https://github.com/FIWARE-GEs/core.Orion): It is the main front-end for developers.
 Developers access IoT data as attributes of entities representing devices and developers may also send commands to devices by updating command-related attributes, provided they have access rights for those operations.
 + [FIWARE IoT Agents](https://github.com/Fiware/catalogue/tree/master/iot-agents).
 These components stays at the southbound of the FIWARE Context Broker and it is used by IoT integrators to connect devices in this scenario.